-The JET Team is under the supervision of Staff Sergeant Orlester McKinnon and consists of five personnel who have training in conducting cell extraction within the facility.
+The JET Team consists of personnel who have specialized training in conducting cell extraction within the facility.
 They conduct daily inspections of dormitories and conduct cell searches to ensure sanitary conditions and help control and remove any contraband within the facility.
 The JET Team conducts investigations of incidents that occur within the jail.

-The Court Services Division has 14 sworn officers and is commanded by Captain Carl L. Smith.
-Capt Smith has 35 years experience in law enforcement.
+The Court Services Division is made up of sworn deputies and is commanded by Captain James Rehberg.
 The primary responsibility of this section is to ensure the safety and security of the Lowndes County Courthouse and the people who appear and work in it.
 Specifically this includes maintaining the safe environment of the various courts (Superior, State, Magistrate, Juvenile, and Probate Courts) and operating weapons screening systems at the Courthouse entrances.
 Other functions of the Court Services Division include the safe transportation of prisoners to and from Court, and Civil Paper Services and Returns.
-If you would like more information on the Court Services Division, contact Capt Smith at 229-671-2690 or email firstname.lastname@example.org.
+If you would like more information on the Court Services Division, contact Capt Rehberg at 229-671-2691 or email email@example.com.

 The mission of Training Section is to provide the best possible training for new deputies, in-service personnel, and police personnel from other agencies who avail themselves of our services.

 The Training Section is manned with 3 sworn and 1 civilian employees.
 While servicing approximately 230 employees.
 Lt.
 Joseph Dukes is the Training Coordinator.
-SSgt.
-Eric Robinson and Dep.
-Mike Lee are the full time instructors.
-The Senior Administrative Assistant is June Ricks.
+The Senior Administrative Assistant is Haley Goble.

 The Training Section provides 52 hours of mandatory training for all Certified Peace Officer personnel and Certified Jail Officers.
 This is in addition to any other training an employee may need depending on their qualifications or certifications.
 Training includes: